ssanj/babyloncandle/posts/2017-07-02-working-with-arrows-in-scala.md

 ---
-title: Working with Arrows
+title: Working with Arrows in Scala
 author: sanjiv sahayam
-description: ???
+description: An overview of functions on the Arrow typeclass in Scala with Cats and Scalaz
 tags: arrows, scala,
 comments: true
 ---

-In the [last article](http://sanj.ink/posts/2017-06-12-reading-configuration-with-kleisli-arrows.html) we looked at how we could read configuration with a Kleisli Arrow similar to a Reader Monad.
+In the [last article](http://sanj.ink/posts/2017-06-12-reading-configuration-with-kleisli-arrows.html) we looked at how we could read configuration with a Kleisli Arrow similar to using a Reader Monad.

 We've been using Arrows for the last couple of articles but haven't defined what an Arrow is exactly.

 An Arrow is a computation that runs within a context which takes in an input and returns an output.
+A more detailed explanation from [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia#Arrow) states:

+> The Arrow class represents another abstraction of computation, in a similar vein to Monad and Applicative.
+However, unlike Monad and Applicative, whose types only reflect their output, the type of an Arrow computation reflects both its input and output.
+Arrows generalize functions: if arr is an instance of Arrow, a value of type b `arr` c can be thought of as a computation which takes values of type b as input, and produces values of type c as output.
+In the (->) instance of Arrow this is just a pure function; in general, however, an arrow may represent some sort of “effectful” computation

 In [Cats](http://typelevel.org/cats/) the [Arrow typeclass](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/arrow/Arrow.scala#L8) is defined with the type constructor F which has two type holes: